 Users should be aware that version 3.17.0 (available since August of 2021) is the final release of CDK.
 There are no further planned updates for CDK.

 Support for CDK

-The Red Hat subscriptions offered as a part the Red Hat Developer Program are unsupported.
-They are intended for development purposes only, are not intended for other purposes, such as production environments, and may not address known security vulnerabilities.
+CDK is intended for development purposes only.
+It is not intended for other purposes such as production environments and may not address known security vulnerabilities.